Dimensionality-Reduction Techniques for Approximate Nearest Neighbor Search: A Survey and Evaluation: Introduction

-We have released all experiment codes, datasets, and hyper-parameter settings used in our benchmark~\footnote{\url{https://github.com/CaucherWang/Fudist}}.
-It ensures the reproducibility of all the experimental results presented in this work.
-We strive to make Fudist a standard library for ANNS research that is orthogonal to the index type and search algorithms and thus help improve the comparability of results from different papers.
+All source codes, datasets, and hyper-parameter settings used in our benchmark are available online~\cite{code}.
+This ensures the reproducibility of all the experimental results presented in this work.
+We hope that Fudist will become a standard library for ANNS research that is orthogonal to the index type and search algorithms, and thus, will help improve the comparison of results from different papers.

 The rest of this paper is organized as follows.
-In Section~\ref{sec:related} we review the related works.
-Section~\ref{sec:taxonomy} gives a taxonomy and basic analysis of DCOs and Section~\ref{sec:design} introduces the design of our Fudist benchmark.
-Section~\ref{sec:experiments} presents the experimental study and we conclude our paper and discuss open problems in Section~\ref{sec:discussion}.
+We first review the related works in Section~\ref{sec:related}.
+In Section~\ref{sec:framework}, we present the two frameworks for applying dimensionality-reduction techniques to the ANNS problem, and in Section~\ref{sec:design}, we describe the surveyed dimensionality-reduction techniques.
+The evaluation results are shown in Section~\ref{sec:experiments}, and Section~\ref{sec:conclusion} concludes this paper with a list of open problems.